apereo/apereo.github.io/_posts/cas/2017-10-17-cas-jwt-authn-with-duo.md

 [Duo Security integration support](https://apereo.github.io/cas/development/installation/DuoSecurity-Authentication.html) of CAS is able to also support non-browser based multifactor authentication requests.
 In order to trigger this behavior, applications (i.e. `curl`, REST APIs, etc.) need to specify a special `Content-Type` to signal to CAS that the request is submitted from a non-web based environment.
 The multifactor authentication request is submitted to Duo Security in `auto` mode which effectively may translate into an out-of-band factor (push or phone) recommended by Duo as the best for the user’s devices.

 <div class="alert alert-warning">
   <strong>YMMV</strong><br/>If you are using a different kind of multifactor authentication provider, you will need to verify whether it's able to support such behaviors.
-YMMV.
 </div>

 ## Configure Duo Security